CodingWalton/Hello-world/README.md

 # Hello-world
-It is my first journy in github
+It is my first journy in github\n
 I will go on a trip about python-learning!